 The Compensation Committee oversees our overall compensation strategy and related policies, plans and programs.
-Among other functions, the Compensation Committee determines and approves the compensation and other terms of employment of our Chief Executive Officer; determines and approves the compensation and other terms of employment of our other executive officers, as appropriate; reviews and recommends to the Board the type and amount of compensation to be paid to Board members; recommends to the Board the adoption, amendment and termination of our Amended and Restated Stock Incentive Plan (the "Stock Incentive Plan"); administers the Stock Incentive Plan; and reviews and establishes appropriate insurance coverage for our directors and executive officers.
+Among other functions, the Compensation Committee determines and approves the compensation and other terms of employment of our Chief Executive Officer; determines and approves the compensation and other terms of employment of our Chief Executive Officer; determines and approves the compensation and other terms of employment of our Chief Executive Officer; determines and approves the compensation and other terms of employment of our other executive officers, as appropriate; reviews and recommends to the Board the type and amount of compensation to be paid to Board members; recommends to the Board the adoption, amendment and termination of our Amended and Restated Stock Incentive Plan (the "Stock Incentive Plan"); administers the Stock Incentive Plan; and reviews and establishes appropriate insurance coverage for our directors and executive officers.
 The Compensation Committee has the authority to retain special legal, accounting or other advisors or consultants as it deems necessary or appropriate to carry out its duties.
 The Compensation Committee has broad power to form and delegate its authority to subcommittees pursuant to its charter.
-The Compensation Committee has delegated authority to the President's Stock Option Committee, which was established by our Board of Directors, to make initial equity grants within certain parameters, beyond which Compensation Committee approval is required.
+The Compensation Committee has delegated authority to the President's Stock Option Committee, which was established by our Board of Directors, to make equity grants within certain parameters, beyond which Compensation Committee approval is required.